Kirubel-Eshetu/cv_kirubel_react/README.md

 # CV_Kirubel_React
 - Implementing my personal CV made eariler with HTML & CSS with React.
-- This one is best for managing purpose.
+- Developing the project in React is best for managing purpose.